Fenian Ram

 Fenian Ram is a submarine designed by John Philip Holland for use by the Fenian Brotherhood, the American counterpart to the Irish Republican Brotherhood, against the British.
-The Fenian Ram was the world's first practical submarine.
 It was powered by a double acting Brayton Ready Motor which used kerosene fuel.
 It was able to dive and submerge successfully.
 The Ram's construction and launching in 1881 by the DeLamater Iron Company in New York was funded by the Fenians' Skirmishing Fund.
 Officially Holland Boat No. II, the role of the Fenians in its funding led the New York Sun newspaper to name the vessel the Fenian Ram.

 Design

 Fenian Ram's design was partly modelled on the Whitehead torpedo, and it had similar cruciform control fins near the tail.
 The boat did not simply take on ballast until she sank like other contemporary submarines; she maintained a slightly positive buoyancy, and tilted her horizontal planes so that her forward motion forced her under.

 Fenian Ram was armed with a 9 in pneumatic gun some 11 ft long, mounted along the boat's centerline and firing forward out of her bow.
 It operated like modern submarine torpedo tubes: a watertight bow cap was normally kept shut, allowing the 6 ft dynamite-filled steel projectiles to be loaded into the tube from the interior of the submarine.
 The inner door was then shut and the outer door opened by a remote mechanism.
 Finally, 400 psi air was used to shoot the projectile out of the tube.
 To reload, the outer door was again shut and the water in the tube was blown into the surrounding ballast tank by more compressed air.
 It was powered by a 15 hp Brayton piston engine.